 Monitoring the implementation of the curriculum is the responsibility of the Headteacher.
 This is done by classroom observation when the overall quality of teaching and learning is assessed; by sampling children’s work and by examining records of achievement.
-The Deputy Head, Assistant Heads, Year group leaders and subject leaders assist with this process of monitoring.
+The Assistant Heads, Year group leaders and subject leaders assist with this process of monitoring.
 Additional checks are made by school Governors and occasionally the LA.

 National Curriculum documents, the ‘Come and See’ RE syllabus and school policy documents are located in the Headteacher’s office, and may be viewed by any parent provided sufficient notice is given.
 The National Curriculum is also available through the DFE Website.